Magritte-code/pomme/docs/src/index.rst

 Collaborating
 *************

 We are always interested in collaborating on exciting projects!
-So, if you have a project (or just an idea for a project), or data that might benefit from (probabilistic) 3D reconstruction or any part of the methodology you can find in this repository, please contact `me <https://freddeceuster.github.io>`_.
+So, if you have a project or just an idea, or data that might benefit from probabilistic 3D reconstruction or any other thing you can find in this repository, please contact `me <https://freddeceuster.github.io>`_.

 Acknowledgements